dmlc/dgl/docs/source/guide/distributed-preprocessing.rst

 Step.1 Partition Preparation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In general, the implementation of this step depends on the format of user inputs.
+In general, the implementation of this step depends on the format of user's inputs.
 Its scope could include:

 * Construct graphs out of non-structured data such as texts or tabular data.